 Ivermectin, eprinomectin, abamectin, doramectin, and moxidectin are variously available as PO, SC, and pour-on formulations for use in cattle.
 The SC and PO formulations are given at 0.2 mg/kg, whereas the pour-on formulation is used at 0.5 mg/kg.
 Topical administration (ie, pour-on formulations) is more convenient but results are more variable between animals than when administration is SC or PO.
 Grooming behavior of cattle has a major influence on the plasma disposition of topical macrocyclic lactones.
 Undesirable subtherapeutic concentrations in both treated and untreated cattle may contribute to development of drug resistance.

-An oil-based, long-acting formulation of ivermectin (3.15% w/v ivermectin) was registered in Brazil in 1998 and is available in most Latin American and African countries.
+An oil-based, long-acting formulation of ivermectin (3.15% w/v ivermectin) is available in Brazil and most Latin American and African countries.
 One low-volume SC dose (1 mL/50 kg, equivalent to ivermectin at 630 mcg/kg) effectively treats and prophylactically controls many internal and external parasites of cattle for up to 77 days.
 A long-acting parenteral formulation for moxidectin has also been developed.
-The injectable solution (1 mg/kg, SC, behind the ear) is an oil-based formulation containing 10% moxidectin and is currently registered in Latin America, Australasia, and some European countries.
+The injectable solution (1 mg/kg, SC, behind the ear) is an oil-based formulation containing 10% moxidectin; it is registered in Latin America, Australasia, and some European countries.
 In controlled studies, the periods of protection against some nematode infections using this long-acting moxidectin formulation were 90–150 days according to the species.
 Recently, a long-acting injectable formulation of eprinomectin (1 mg/kg, SC, in front of the shoulder) was registered for use in cattle.
 Treatment provides persistent parasite control for 100–150 days, depending on parasite species.